ietf-wg-cellar/matroska-specification/notes.md

 ## Soft Linking

-Soft Linking is used by codec chapters.
-They can reference another `Segment` and jump to that `Segment`.
+Soft Linking is used by Chapter Codecs ((#ordered-edition-and-matroska-segment-linking)).
+Chapter Codecs can reference another `Segment` and jump to that `Segment`.
 The way the `Segments` are described are internal to the chapter codec and unknown to the Matroska level.
 But there are `Elements` within the `Info Element` (such as `ChapterTranslate`) that can translate a value representing a `Segment` in the